spacemeshos/cosmic/README.md

 ``` yarn clean-all```
 	- Run to generate android and ios builds
 ``` yarn mobile```
-	- To serve android, you need to add local.properties to the root directory with the path to your android sdk
 	- Serve app
 ```yarn android``` to serve android
 ```yarn ios``` to serve ios